denpalrius/Material-Message-Box/README.md

 - You could always contact me through Email for any feature or issue. :star:

 - You need [Visual Studio 2015 Community/Enterprise Edition](https://www.visualstudio.com/) (upwards) to build and test the solution.

-## :sparkle: Toolkits used

-This library is built on top of the following toolkits:

-- [Material Design In XAML Toolkit](https://github.com/ButchersBoy/MaterialDesignInXamlToolkit) - Comprehensive and easy to use Material Design theme and control library for the Windows desktop.
-- [Material Design Colors](https://github.com/MahApps/MahApps.Metro) - ResourceDictionary instances containing standard Google Material Design swatches, for inclusion in a XAML application.

 ---